 Since the lip and palate develop separately, it is possible for a child to be born with a cleft lip, palate or both.
 Cleft defects occur in about 1 out of every 800 babies.

 Children born with one or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, speech, hearing, and psychological development.
 In most cases, surgery is recommended.
-When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Niquette, the results can be quite positive.
+When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Drs.
+Niquette or McComb, the results can be quite positive.

 Cleft Lip Treatment

 Cleft lip surgery is usually performed when the child is about ten years old.
 The goal of surgery is to close the separation, restore muscle function, and provide a normal shape to the mouth.
 The nostril deformity may be improved as a result of the procedure, or may require a subsequent surgery.